Intrinsic Training Dynamics of Deep Neural Networks¶

 TL;DR¶

-This paper investigates when the trajectory in parameter space under gradient flow training of deep neural networks can be "lifted" to a low-dimensional intrinsic space and expressed as an intrinsic Riemannian gradient flow.
-It proposes an intrinsic recoverability criterion based on conservation laws and extends the results to ReLU networks and linear networks of arbitrary depth.
+This paper investigates when parameter space trajectories in deep neural network gradient flow training can be "lifted" to a low-dimensional intrinsic space and represented as an intrinsic Riemannian gradient flow.
+It proposes an intrinsic recoverability criterion based on conservation laws and generalizes the results to ReLU networks of arbitrary depth and linear networks.

 Background & Motivation¶

-Importance of intrinsic dynamics: If \(z(t)\) can be shown to follow an intrinsic Riemannian gradient flow, tools from convex optimization (e.g., mirror flow) become applicable for analyzing implicit regularization.
+Mechanism of Intrinsic Dynamics: If \(z(t)\) can be proven to follow an intrinsic Riemannian gradient flow, convex optimization tools (such as mirror flow) can be utilized to analyze implicit regularization effects.

-Limitations of Prior Work: The commuting condition of Li et al. (2022) is rarely satisfied in practice; the involutive condition of Marcotte et al. (2023) applies only to two-layer ReLU networks.
+Limitations of Prior Work: The commuting condition in Li et al. (2022) is rarely satisfied in practice; the involutive condition in Marcotte et al. (2023) applies only to two-layer ReLU networks.

-Lack of unified theory: A unified framework for intrinsic dynamics analysis is missing for deep ReLU networks with general DAG architectures, linear networks with unbalanced initialization, and infinitely deep linear networks.
+Goal: To provide a unified intrinsic dynamics analysis framework for deep ReLU networks with general DAG architectures, linear networks with unbalanced initialization, and infinite-depth linear networks.

 Method¶